prayer-timetable/adhan_dart/README.md

 # Dart Prayer Calc Library

 Library for calculating muslim prayer times based on excellent [Adhan JavaScript](https://github.com/batoulapps/adhan-js).
 Ported to Dart, preserving the calculation logic.
+Adapted to use Dart's superior DateTime class for quick and convenient time calculations.

 > All astronomical calculations are high precision equations directly from the book [“Astronomical Algorithms”](http://www.willbell.com/math/mc1.htm) by Jean Meeus.
 This book is recommended by the Astronomical Applications Department of the U.S. Naval Observatory and the Earth System Research Laboratory of the National Oceanic and Atmospheric Administration.